hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

   }
 ```

-The game supports negative Exp changes but these are clamped at 0.
+The game supports negative Exp changes but these will never bring player exp negative.
 Negative exp changes will not affect skill points or change the character level.
-There is a 50:50 chance that a negative skillchange will have + 1 added to it for an unknown purpose.
+There is a 50:50 chance that a negative skill change will have + 1 added to it for an unknown purpose.

 When the player is arrested in Britannia the exp is reduced by 1/9th (TODO confirm) of the current player Exp.